guyaevans/guyevans.github.io/content/posts/2022-12-21_podcast-recommendations/index.en.md

 ### The Missing Cryptoqueen - Jamie Bartlett
 {{< figure src="the-missing-cryptoqueen.jpg">}}

-Jamie Bartlett and his team of researchers take you one the story of Dr Ruja Ignatova and the thrilling rise and fall of the biggest cryptocurrency ponzi schemes in history.
+Jamie Bartlett and his team of researchers take you on the story of Dr Ruja Ignatova and the thrilling rise and fall of the biggest cryptocurrency ponzi schemes in history.
 Need I say more?
 Great story.

 [BBC Radio 5 Live](https://www.bbc.co.uk/programmes/p07nkd84/episodes/downloads)